toshimitsu-o/ChecklistIphoneApp/Readme.md

-#  Checklist (Milestone 1)
+#  Checklist (Milestone 2)

 The project is started from week 2 and Checklist app is created using SwiftUI.
+The app is to manage user's checklists with todo tasks.
+View flow is managed by navigation view which consists of master and detail views.

 ## Learning Journal